Aericsee/facemask_recognition/README.md

 Open Jupyter Notebook and run Data Augmentation and Preprocessing.ipynb in order to train your custom dataset within your loacl machine and preprocess the images meanwhile.

 > STEP 3
-Run detect_img_facemask.py from the src folder in the command prompt in order to test the detector in real-time using the test data images.
+Run detect_img_facemask from the src folder in the command prompt in order to test the detector in real-time using the test data images.
 ```

 ## Results/Classification Report